molgin/ironboard-greenifier/README.md

 Greenifier updates the completed lab count around line 60:

-    // Adjust your completed lab count here var newCount = parseInt(completed) + brokenLabs.length + " / " + total;
+    var newCount = parseInt(total) - $stillNotDone.length + " / " + total;

-By default, it adds the number of broken labs to the original completed lab count.
+After greenifying, it counts the labs that still don’t have checkmarks (`$stillNotDone.length`) and subtracts that number from the total number of labs.

-This is accurate-ish, but for me it results in the completed lab count being too high by 1, because I guess one of my broken labs is still registering as completed for purposes of the total.
-So in my version of the script, I subtract 1 from `brokenLabs.length` on that line.
-If you notice that your new completed lab count is inaccurate, just adjust this line as necessary to make it right.
+This should be accurate, as long as you’ve added all your broken labs to the list.
+But if you notice that your new completed lab count is still inaccurate, you can always adjust this line as necessary to make it right.

 #### Note for iOS